solarbirdy/NorthshoreBikeMap/README.md

 By Dara Korra'ti ( @moira@mastodon.murkworks.net / https://solarbird.net/blog ) using material
-from King County GIS, the very outdated and somewhat inaccurate Kirkland Bike Map, satellite views via Google Maps, and important contributions from:
+from King County GIS, the very outdated and somewhat inaccurate Kirkland Bike Map, satellite views via Google Maps, my own biking (quite a lot of that, really), and important contributions from:

 Erik H. on Facebook (Bothell)
 @sip@social.ridetrans.it (Shoreline)